 No post this week.
-Here’s why: Advertisements
+Here’s why: And then this happened:

 I have found it!
 I, Tovan of the faer, watched from the shelter of the forest.
 At the foot of the hill, beyond the cluster of huts where they lived, the quetan bent to their harvest, shining blades swinging in the bright sunlight.
 One corner of the field they would not cut, they could not. … More Murdoch’s Tale, Chapter 1

 This is not an “out take,” strictly speaking, as it doesn’t appear in the book.
 It’s one of Corwin’s other Mouse King tales.
 The Mouse King and Sir Pettyfoote went out to quest one fine summer’s day.
 They followed a stream and found a river.
 They followed the river and found a lake.
 And … More The Mouse King and the Quest